adaptive-intelligent-robotics/Uncertain_Quality_Diversity/README.md

 - [Uncertain Quality-Diversity: Evaluation methodology and new methods for Quality-Diversity in Uncertain Domains](https://ieeexplore.ieee.org/abstract/document/10120985), introducing the Uncertain Quality-Diversity (UQD) framework.
 - [Benchmark tasks for Quality-Diversity applied to Uncertain domains](https://dl.acm.org/doi/abs/10.1145/3583133.3596326), introducing benchmark tasks for UQD.
 - [Exploring the Performance-Reproducibility Trade-off in Quality-Diversity](https://ieeexplore.ieee.org/document/10912727), identifying the problem of fitness-reproducibility trade-off in UQD.
+- [Extract-QD Framework: A Generic Approach forQuality-Diversity in Noisy, Stochastic or Uncertain Domains](https://dl.acm.org/doi/epdf/10.1145/3712256.3726404), introducing Extract-MAP-Elites and the Extract-QD Framework.
 As all files evolve with papers, we provide Git tags to point to the exact code of each paper.

 This repository builds on top of the [QDax library](https://github.com/adaptive-intelligent-robotics/QDax), following its structure and defining new classes from the existing QDax classes.